LukeWood/GenClient/README.md

 # GenClient
-GenClient is an elixir library made to generate boilerplate code that I found myself repeatedly writing and changing when working with GenServers
+GenClient is an elixir library made to generate boilerplate code that I found myself repeatedly writing and changing when working with GenServers.

+Every time I wanted to add or remove a parameter from a GenServer module I needed to do so in several places.

+GenClient is a metaprogramming library that helps the programmer write their logic in a single location and keep it there.

 ### Adding as a mix dependency
 ```elixir